-The Foundation's net position increased by \$1,566,050 during the current year of operation as compared to the \$1,541,596 decrease in net position during the prior year, due to the rising interest rates, maturities, and reinvestments, and decreased unrealized losses on holdings.
+The Foundation's net position increased by \$659,820 during the current year of operations as compared to the \$1,566,050 increase in net position during the prior year, due to the Foundation administering more grants during 2024.

 (A Component Unit of Hospital Service District No. 1 of Ouachita Parish) West Monroe, Louisiana